CampusIoT/stm32-riotos-demos/examples/im880a-ds75lx/README.md

 ## Build and flash

+Connect the X1 and X2 connectors according to the wiring despicted in the annexes.

 By default, the DevEUI, the AppEUI and the AppKey are forged using the CPU ID of the MCU.
 However, you can set the DevEUI, the AppEUI and the AppKey of the LoRaWAN endpoint into the `main.c`.

 Optional : Configure the following parameters into the program file `main.c` : `FIRST_TX_PERIOD`, `TX_PERIOD`, `DR_INIT`, `ADR_ON`, `DEBUG_ON` and `SECRET`.